Women in Maltese general elections: Alternattiva Demokratika women candidates

 The Democratic Alternative (Alternattiva Demokratika, AD) had a female candidate in the last three elections (1996, 1998 and 2003).
-But to date, no success has been registered.
+However, no success has been registered.

 Other parties' women candidates

 Two other women were successful at general elections.
 These were Mabel Strickland (three times), twice with the Constitutional Party and once with the Progressive Constitutionalist Party (Malta), and Celia de Trafford Strickland (twice), with the Constitutional Party.

 Other political parties that had a female candidate in the general elections, were: